 - 1. In the Components and Data Access area, select the Components tab. - 2.
-Search for the SDF Director and drag and drop the director to the Workflow canvas.

-- 3. Configure the SDF Director by right-clicking the director and selecting Configure Director.
+Search for the SDF Director and drag and drop the director to the Workflow canvas. - 3.
+Configure the SDF Director by right-clicking the director and selecting Configure Director.
 In the "Edit Parameters for SDF Director" window, set the iterations parameter to 1 and click Commit. - 4.
 Search for the Constant actor and drag and drop that to the Workflow canvas.
-The Constant actor can be found under Components > Data Input > Workflow Input > Constant. - 5.
+The Constant actor can be found under Components > Workflow > Workflow Input > Constant. - 5.
 Configure the Constant actor by right-clicking the actor and selecting Configure Actor.
-In the "Edit Parameters for Constant" window, set the value field to {1,2,3,4,5,6,7,8,9,10} and in the firingCountLimit field, set the value to 1, then click Commit.
+In the "Edit Parameters for Constant" window, set the value field to {1,2,3,4,5,6,7,8,9,10} and click Commit.
 Note: The braces are needed.
 Curly braces designate an array in Kepler. - 6.
-Search for the SummaryStatistics actor and drag and drop it to the Workflow canvas - 7.
+Search for the SummaryStatistics actor and drag and drop it to the Workflow canvas. - 7.
 Locate the correct output ports of the SummaryStatistics actor by right-clicking the actor and selecting Configure Ports (Figure 22). - 8.
 In the "Configure ports for SummaryStatistics" dialogue box, under the Show Name column, click the check box for xmean, xstd, and xvar.
 Click Commit to save your changes.
 The port names for the xmean, xstd and xvar outputs will now display on the Workflow canvas, making it easier to connect the proper ports.